tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

   - SSIS

 ---
-This week at [SQL University][1] we’re talking about Performance Tuning.
+This week at [SQL University][1] we're talking about Performance Tuning.
 Performance tuning SQL Server means just about anything that increases the availability of data to the client requesting it.
 This could be anything from an index to a team configuration on your NICs.
-During this week’s class, I’m talking about something that is normally not brought up in tuning discussions: Merge Replication and how data partitions and applying snapshots can be optimized.
+During this week's class, I'm talking about something that is normally not brought up in tuning discussions: Merge Replication and how data partitions and applying snapshots can be optimized.

 When looking at a data partition or any publication dealing with transactional or merge replication, the database is the first place to tune.
 Replication is just like any other process that is going to query the database.
 When working with data partitions based on SUSER_SNAME, for example, we would tune for the fact that these snapshots are going to be requesting data only related to that specific column.
 Index wisely in this case.
 A slow snapshot agent means longer locking on the tables, more resources consumed and fewer resources for the client requests.